 Message from Management

 First of all, I would like to begin by extending my deepest gratitude for your ongoing support of our operations.
 Let me explain our performance results for the first half of fiscal 2017 and future initiatives.

-Performance Results for Fiscal 2016
+Performance Results for the First Half of Fiscal 2017

 - (1) Strengthening our management approach based on customer- and business-based segments